 Phase 2 Feasibility Studies: This included further detailed assessment of flooding, including the dynamics of the interaction between the river and storm sewers.
 Urban design and land use considerations were included to better understand the physical requirements to meet flood risk reduction goals suitably integrated into the surrounding area.
 For more information check the Documents and Reports page and the TRCA page.

-Downtown Brampton Flood Protection EA: Based on the Feasibility Studies, and Council’s identification of Riverwalk as a “game-changer”, the Downtown Brampton Flood Protection (DBFP) Environmental Assessment study commenced in 2018 led by the Toronto Region Conservation Authority in partnership with the City of Brampton.
+Downtown Brampton Flood Protection Environmental Assessment: Based on the Feasibility Studies, and Council’s identification of Riverwalk as a “game-changer”, the Downtown Brampton Flood Protection (DBFP) Environmental Assessment study commenced in 2018 led by the Toronto Region Conservation Authority in partnership with the City of Brampton.

-The EA was undertaken with federal, provincial and regional funding through the Clean Water and Wastewater Fund, the Natural Disaster Mitigation Fund and the Toronto Region Conservation Authority.
+The Environmental Assessment (EA) was undertaken with federal, provincial and regional funding through the Clean Water and Wastewater Fund, the Natural Disaster Mitigation Fund and the Toronto Region Conservation Authority.